builtinbruges/builtinbruges.com/README.md

 ## Running/building this blog locally

 Make sure all requirements are installed and run `jekyll build`.
 All content from the folder will be generated in a folder called `_site`.
 To serve this blog locally on http://0.0.0.0:4000, run `jekyll serve --watch`.
+If you want to use an easy to use script that starts serving on http://0.0.0.0:4000 and points your browser to this address, run `./serve.sh`.

 ## Publishing